-Proper preparation requires arbitrators to review all pleadings and motions to the IPHC.
-Arbitrators should also review the Codes and FINRA guidelines, such as the [FINRA Discovery Guide](#) for customer cases, the IPHC script and the IPHC Scheduling Order (IPHC order) before the IPHC.
+Proper preparation requires that arbitrators review all filed claims, answers, specific motions and responsive papers prior to the IPHC.
+Arbitrators should also review the Codes of Arbitration Procedure and FINRA procedural guidelines, such as the [FINRA Discovery Guide](#) for customer cases, the [Initial Prehearing Conference Script](#) (IPHC Script), and the [IPHC Scheduling Order](#) before the IPHC.
+These documents are included in the case packet.
+If arbitrators do not receive the documents described here, they should immediately ask the assigned staff to provide them.